TigreGotico/ovos-solver-BM25-plugin/README.md

 ```

 ### BM25QACorpusSolver Example

+This class is meant to be used to create your own solvers with a dedicated corpus

 BM25QACorpusSolver is an extension of BM25CorpusSolver, designed to work with question-answer pairs.
 It is particularly
 useful when working with datasets like SQuAD, FreebaseQA, or similar QA datasets.